ogradyc01/GoldenCheetah/FAQ-METRICS.md

 ### Can I set a different CP/FTP for different reasons e.g. CP/FTP on a trainer ?

 We allow you to override the CP value for a specific ride by setting the "CP" field to the value you wish to use for the ride in question.
-If you have deleted the  "CP" field in the **Activity>Summary>Metric** menu, follow these steps to create it:
+If you have deleted the  "CP" field in the **Activity>Summary>Metric** menu, follow these steps to create it (you can follow exactly the same steps for "FTP" field):
 - Go to **Tools > Options**.
 - Then select **Data Fields**.
 - Select the **Fields** pane.